Date 1 – 16/03/2020 a 26/03/2020

 Accumulated Altimetry: 1920m

-Today is reserved for arrival in Boa Vista.
+Today is reserved for arrival in Boa Vista in Brazil.
 Our staff will meet you at the airport and then take you to Hotel Uiramutam.

 After breakfast, we will depart from Santa Elena de Uairén in 4 × 4 vehicles to the Paraitepui indigenous community (2 hours trip).
 On the way we will make the registration in the National Park.
 We will walk approximately 5 hours (12km) to camp on the Kukenan River.
 We will set up camp and still have time to get to know the area, take pictures and rest.
 In a river near the camp we can bathe.